 Most Americans eat some kosher food every day, but chances are they’re not aware of it.
-Take a walk down the aisles of any supermarket and you will see that the OU symbol appears on over 60% of America’s produced foods with kosher certification, from the coveted Oreo to the thirst-quenching Coca-Cola.
+Take a walk down the aisles of any supermarket and you will see the OU symbol on over 60% of America’s produced foods with kosher certification, from the coveted Oreo to the thirst-quenching Coca-Cola.
 Over $150 billion of kosher certified products are consumed annually, and spending continues to rise dramatically.

 Rabbinic Coordinator (Account Executive)